efekarakus/efekarakus-blog/_posts/2021-12-18-client-side-platforms-thoughts.md

 This section provides guidelines, mostly adapted from "Hints and Principles for Computer System Design." [[5]](#5) and Terry Crowley's [blog](https://terrycrowley.medium.com/), for tackling the design challenges around client-side platforms.

 ### From getting started ![](/assets/client-side-platforms-thoughts/gradual.svg){: .sparkline} to advanced functionality

+Client-side platforms provide opinionated abstractions.
+The first step in making getting started easy is to **remove any undesirable properties** that the generic lower-level components expose.
+For example, Copilot's "Worker Service" abstraction does not expose fields from the hidden ECS task definition such as [`PortMappings`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ecs-taskdefinition-containerdefinitions-portmappings.html) as an event-driven service should not accept connections.
+Another possibility is hiding properties between several components.
+For example, when integrating an Application Load Balancer with an ECS service, the target group's `port` field is not applicable [[8]](#8).

 0. Hiding undesirable properties.
 1. Smart defaults.